C.J. Cron Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.3 K/9, the seventh-best in the league.
+- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in MLB.

-- The Astros have a 3.63 team ERA that ranks second among all league pitching staffs.
+- The Astros have the second-ranked team ERA among all MLB pitching staffs (3.60).

-- Astros pitchers combine to surrender 94 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Astros pitchers combine to give up 95 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- His most recent appearance came on Saturday, June 17 against the Cincinnati Reds, when the right-hander tossed 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- His last appearance came on Thursday against the St. Louis Cardinals, when the right-hander tossed seven scoreless innings while allowing four hits.

-- The 27-year-old has amassed a 4.37 ERA and 7 strikeouts per nine innings in nine games this season, while allowing a batting average of .300 to his opponents.
+- The 28-year-old has put up an ERA of 3.13, with 6.6 strikeouts per nine innings, in 10 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.